State Savings Bank Building: Commonwealth Bank of Australia Main Sydney Branch (1931 - 1984)

-During the Great Depression of the 1930s, the Government Savings Bank of NSW collapsed and was merged wtih Commonwealth Bank.
+During the Great Depression of the 1930s, the Government Savings Bank of NSW collapsed and was merged with Commonwealth Bank.
 On 16 December 1931, the grandiose banking chamber of the building then became the main Sydney CBD branch and the offices on the upper floors were occupied by the Australian Taxation Office.

 Commonwealth Bank of Australia HQ (1990 - 2007)

 Recognising the importance of 48 Martin Place, the Commonwealth Bank commissioned Australian Construction Services (part of Commonwealth Government Department of Administrative Services) late in 1980 to develop proposals for the conservation and upgrading of the building.
 Various building elements, in particular the facade, were examined over several subsequent years.
 Research also included the removal of one window of each type from the south-east corner of the building to investigate the method of detailing and the condition of the metal and working mechanisms.

 Following the relocation of the Commonwealth Taxation Department in 1983, who had occupied the floors above the Banking Chamber since the 1930s, the Commonwealth Bank took the opportunity to engage in a major restoration project for this notable city property.
 After a series of feasibility and design studies were undertaken by Australian Construction Services, with input from Mr Peter Freeman of the Australian Heritage Commission, the Commonwealth Bank decided, in early 1984, to make 48 Martin Place Head Office for the organisation.
 The restoration programme was undertaken in three stages between 1984 and 1990: